Appleflagshipstore/10mins-KWGT-Guide-and-Bugs/README.md

   ![Invalid Width](https://s3.imgcdn.dev/ITqxB.png)

-- Symbol of Text item use the same as font property.
-I would change to the big T that will be match with the global text variable.\
+- Beware confusion.
+Symbol of Text item use the same as font property.
+I would change to the big T that will be matched with the global text variable.

   ![Text Symbol](https://s3.imgcdn.dev/ITELw.png)